harrisonized/harrisonized.github.io/_posts/2020-02-02-prepare-laptop-for-ds.md

 # See https://github.com/jupyter/help/issues/317#issuecomment-371486264
 ```

 If you check the the "history" file in the conda-meta folder (the same folder as "pinned"), you'll see all the conda installs in the history.
 However, the pip installs will not be there.
 For this reason, I would highly recommend keeping a text file in which you keep track of all the updates to your environment.
 This is something I wish I had done during the bootcamp, as I installed many different packages from many different places and now have no idea how that environment got to that point.
+An example history file can be found [here](/assets/article_images/2020-02-02-prepare-laptop-for-ds/environment-files/history.txt).
+Make one for yourself.

 Finally, if you want to see that your environment can't be reproduced by simply doing an export followed by an import, try to export your environment and then create another environment using the .yml file you created.